The trusted certifications to look for while shopping for safer beauty and personal care products.

 So please, put down that probably toxic shampoo you were gonna buy again just out of habit, and look for these reliable certifications for safer beauty products, so you can make a cleaner, better choice for you and your family!

-Take my Toxic Toiletries Challenge and learn how to evaluate your current products, find safer swaps and track your progress!
+Get my Safer Skincare Toolkit and learn how to evaluate your current products, find safer swaps and track your progress!
 Plus you’ll get a handy wallet guide to bring on your next shopping trip!
 Sign up here for the FREE download!

 Have you seen any of these certifications on products?
 Which one do you prefer?